Brock-Denton/urlsummarizer/README.md

 4. **Generate Token:** Run the script locally to generate a `token.json` file.
 5. **Setup Google Sheet:** Replace the `spreadsheet_id` placeholder in the script with your spreadsheet ID.
 6. **Run the Script:** Execute the script to process the URLs listed in your Google Sheet.

+### Considerations

+- **Alternative APIs:** While this script uses the Hugging Face `t5-small` model for summarization, integrating the ChatGPT API is a straightforward alternative if you prefer using OpenAI's technology.
+ChatGPT provides robust conversational and summarization capabilities.

+- **Automation:** Consider using tools like Zapier or Buildship for enhanced automation.
+These platforms can automate adding URLs to your Google Sheet and running the summarization script, streamlining your workflow and saving time.
+You can set up batch processing to handle multiple URLs efficiently.

+I chose this setup as it was more cost-effective for the value, and the need for automation on these readings didn't fit my needs.
+Feel free to integrate these solutions based on your specific needs and preferences.